Find a Research Opportunity

 Collaborative research and scholarship is a fundamental activity for students and faculty at this institution.
 Working with a faculty member on collaborative research, scholarship, and artistic productions can be one of the most rewarding experiences of a Sewanee student's time in college.
-You can find out about research or scholarship that a professor is doing by looking at their web page or at this list of faculty publications.
+There are two great places to start to find a research opportunity.
+First, find out about research or scholarship that a favorite professor is doing.
 If a professor mentions a research project that he or she finds exciting, ask how you can get involved.
 That direct approach is often the best one.

-If you would like to discuss opportunities generally, or if you have any questions about how to get involved, please contact the Office of Undergraduate Research and Scholarship.
+If you would like to discuss opportunities generally, or have any questions about how to get involved, contact Rob Bachman or Terri Fisher, co-directors of the Office of Undergraduate Research and Scholarship.

 To learn about many other research opportunities available to Sewanee students, contact Career and Leadership Development.
-The Career & Leadership Development website has information about summer research fellowships with Sewanee faculty; funding for unpaid research fellowships; and a list of summer internships and summer research projects that Sewanee students have done in recent years.
+The Career & Leadership Development website has information about research fellowships with Sewanee faculty; funding for unpaid research fellowships or internships; and a list of summer internships and summer research projects that Sewanee students have done in recent years.

 NSF Research Experience for Undergraduates (REU)--These opportunities exist in almost all NSF-supported fields at universities around the country.